 Deciding to use powerheads in your fish tank is one of the best decisions you will make.
 A powerhead’s entire system works much like the filtration system.

 First of all, it circulates your tank water and creates realistic wave-like movements.
 It makes the fish feel safe and creates a familiar territory.
-The waves created from a powerhead distribute food around the tank and prevent waste from gathering.
+The waves created by a powerhead distribute food around the tank and prevent waste from gathering.

 Here is a small getaway option for you.
 You can avoid using powerheads in freshwater tanks because freshwater tanks do not require high water flow.
 The regular movements of fish will keep the environment suitable enough for them.